Beach style decorating ideas to help you create a fabulous retreat!

 Don’t be afraid of color.
 Here a fun fabric on an outdoor bench looks happy and fun.
 The colorful door and screen door just say “welcome!”.

 Find a large basket and fill is with oyster shells, or sea shells.
-This a cheap decorating idea that looks wonderful.
+This a cheap decorating idea that looks wonderful placed on a porch or patio.

 Another unique item is old wood shutters.
 I found these at the local flea market.
 They make a fabulous addition to the coastal style!
 A beautiful seashell wreath is another way to bring nature indoors.